 in v7 would translate to:

 One filter rule in ROSv7 compared to ROSv6 can have only one set of "set", which means that if you want to set multiple parameters you will have to add more than one configuration line.

-Multiple rules without action are stacked in single rules and executed in order like firewall rules, the reason is that "set" parameter order is important and by writing one "set"s per line, allows for easier understanding from top to bottom on what actions were applied.
+Multiple rules without action are stacked in single rules and executed in order like firewall rules, the reason is that the "set" parameter order is important and writing one "set"s per line, allows for an easier understanding from top to bottom on what actions were applied.